kl1nton/4_MRCS_Bailey_Love/S2_Principles_of_Surgery.md

 For each of the patients described below, select the single best treatment from the options listed above.
 Each option may be used once, more than once or not at all.

 ### Q21
-A 67-year-old woman suffers from rheumatoid arthritis which affects both hips.
+A 67-year-old woman suffers from *rheumatoid arthritis* which affects both hips.
 She falls when walking back from town.
-Her plain X-ray reveals an intracapsular fracture of the femoral neck.
+Her plain X-ray reveals an *intracapsular fracture* of the femoral neck.
+#### Answer: F. Cemented hemiarthroplasty - *FALSE* = G. Total hip replacement
+- In elderly Pt, intrascapular fracture indicates hemiarthroplasty (*uncemented*)
+	- Unless there is a diseased acetabulum (RA): prefer total hip replacement (THR)

 ### Q22
-A 62-year-old man is knocked off his bike and has an intertrochanteric fracture of the left femur which extends down the shaft.
+A 62-year-old man is knocked off his bike and has an intertrochanteric fracture of the left femur which *extends down the shaft*.
+#### Answer: D. Intramedullary (IM) hip screw - TRUE

 ### Q23
 A 35-year-old woman is hit by a car.
 The plain X-ray shows an intracapsular fracture of the right femoral neck.
+#### Answer: E. Uncemented hemiarthroplasty - *FALSE* = C. Cannulated screws

 ### Q24
 An 80-year-old woman trips on the pavement and falls.
 Her plain X-ray reveals an intracapsular femoral neck fracture.
+#### Answer: F. Cemented hemiarthroplasty - *FALSE* = E. Uncemented hemiarthroplasty

 ### Q25
 An 80-year-old man slips in the bathroom and presents to A&E with a shortened left leg.
 The plain X-ray demonstrates an extracapsular fracture of the femoral neck.
+#### Answer: B. Dynamic hip screw (DHS) - TRUE

-## Q26-29: Arterial blood gases
+## Q26-29: Arterial blood gases - Ch??
 	A. Metabolic acidosis
 	B. Metabolic acidosis with compensation
 	C. Metabolic alkalosis